jaketae/jaketae.github.io/_posts/2020-06-02-dissecting-lstm.md

 \end{align}
 $$

 Now comes the more complicated part.
 Thankfully, we've already done something very similar in the past when we were building a vanilla neural network from scratch.
-For instance, we know from [this post](https://jaketae.github.io/study/neural-net/#data-generation) that, given a cross entropy loss function, the gradient of the softmax layer can simply be calculated by subtracting the predicted probabiity from the true distribution.
-In other words, given an intermediate variabe
+For instance, we know from [this post](https://jaketae.github.io/study/neural-net/#data-generation) that, given a cross entropy loss function, the gradient of the softmax layer can simply be calculated by subtracting the predicted probability from the true distribution.
+In other words, given an intermediate variable

 $$
 \begin{align}